5jt/dyalog-cookbook/manuscript/04_packaging.md

 * By introducing a function `Version` we start to keep track of changes.

 * `Accents` is now a vector of text vectors (vtv).
 There is no point in making it a matrix when `CountLetters` (the only function that consumes `Accents`) requires a vtv anyway.
-We were able to simplify `CountLetters` as a consequence.
+We were able to simplify `CountLetters` as a bounty.

 * Functions should return a result, even `StartFromCmdLine` and `SetLX`.
 Always.
 Otherwise, by definition, they are not functions.

   If there is nothing reasonable to return as a result, return `⍬` as a shy result as in `StartFromCmdLine`.
 Make this a habit.
 It makes life easier in the long run.
 One example is that you cannot call a "function" from a dfn that does not return a result.
 Another one is that you cannot provide it as an operand to the `⍣` (power) operator.

-* _Always_ make a function monadic rather than niladic even if it does not require an argument right now.
+* _Always_ make a function monadic rather than niladic even if the function does not require an argument right now.

   It is way easier to change a monadic function that has ignored its argument so far to one that actually requires an argument than to change a niladic function to a monadic one later on, especially when the function is called in many places, and this is something you _will_ run into; it's just a matter of time.

 * `GetCommandLineArgs` ignores its right argument.
-It makes that very clear by using the name "dummy". "ignored" would be fine as well.
-When you change this at one stage or another then of course you have to change that name to something meaningful.
+It makes that very clear by using the name "dummy". ("ignored" would be fine as well while "to_be_ignored" would not because that might well be a list of objects to be ignored by the function) When you change this at one stage or another then of course you have to change that name to something meaningful.

 * Make sure that a `⎕LX` statement can be executed from anywhere.
 That requires the path to be fully qualified, therefore `#.MyApp` rather than `MyApp`.
 Make that a habit too.
 You won't regret it when later on you want to execute the statement:

-* By introducing a function `Version` we start to keep track of changes.

   ~~~
   ⍎⎕LX
   ~~~

-  while you are not in root.
+  when you are not in root.

 * You may wonder whether `#.MyApp.(StartFromCmdLine GetCommandLineArgs ⍬)` is better than `#.MyApp.StartFromCmdLine #.MyApp.GetCommandLineArgs ⍬` because it is shorter.
 Good point, but there is a drawback: you cannot <Shift+Enter> on either of the two functions within the shorter expression but you can with the longer one.